 Hybrids are attractive to many because they eliminate the “use it or lose it” proposition that comes with a standalone pool-of-funds product.
 We like to say about hybrids, “Live, die or quit, there is a benefit.”
 Basically, the policyholder will receive a death benefit, long-term care benefit or a refund of premium or cash value should he/she quit the policy.

 With all these options, how do you know what’s the right solution for you?
 We evaluate four factors when recommending a long-term care insurance solution: health, wealth, asset location and financial goals.
 Each factor contributes to the product decision.

 Health – Long-term care insurance products are medically underwritten.
 Qualifying under a carrier’s medical guidelines is basic to carrier and product selection.
 Underwriters evaluate the probability that an applicant will develop a disabling condition and need assistance.
-Traditional products have the strictest guidelines.
+Standalone products have the strictest guidelines.